 - The business has to be a serious undertaking

 - It is making supplies of any particular kind

 - It is conducted in a proper manner abiding by the overall business-like nature

 - It is dominantly concerned with making supplies

 In any case, the GST Act sets forth clear taxation regulations which have to be properly abided by all of the entities that are registered under it (Also see Incorporation Of Company : Step 3).
 Failing to comply with said legislation is going to result in administrative and potentially criminal responsibility which is capable of inflicting serious economic damages to your entire enterprise.
-That’s why paying the require amount is absolutely mandatory.
+That’s why paying the require amount not an accounting firm in Johor Bahru to help you is absolutely mandatory.